 We are deeply committed to helping young women become the new champions of the global women’s movement.
 We give young feminists the tools and training they need to advocate effectively with their own governments and at the United Nations.
 Through our Advocacy in Practice workshops, we have supported more than 150 young activists from 54 countries to become leading advocates.

 At the international level, we bring pioneering ideas to the forefront of negotiations on women’s rights and health.
 We play an active role at the United Nations and in Washington, DC, to promote policies and secure funding for effective programs.
-Our advocates have been instrumental in securing government commitments to sexual and reproductive rights and health—from the landmark population and development conference in Cairo in 1994 to the groundbreaking Montevideo Consensus in 2013.
+Our advocates have been instrumental in securing government commitments to sexual and reproductive rights and health—from the landmark population and development conference in Cairo in 1994 to the historic adoption by a consensus of 193 Member States of the United Nations of the 2030 Agenda and its Sustainable Development Goals in September 2015.